Clinical Psychology Program (PsyD)

 The Multicultural Center for Research and Practice focuses on issues of minority or marginalized individuals and groups in the context of social justice and multiculturalism.
 The Center provides consultation, outreach, and research, as well as other resources.

-The Center for Research on Psychological Practice (CROPP) is a collaborative research group, bringing together doctoral students and faculty to look at emerging professional psychology issues.
+The Center for Behavioral Health Innovation (BHI) is a collaborative research group, bringing together doctoral students and faculty to look at emerging professional psychology issues.
 Applied clinical research skills and associated administrative and consultative roles of doctoral level psychologists are some of the areas explored.

 Antioch University New England is fully accredited by the Higher Learning Commission